ChannelApe/channelape-typescript-sdk/README.md

 ```

 #### Adjustment Expiration Date
-You can make adjustments with an `expirationDate`,
+You can make adjustments with an `expirationTime`,
-just provide an `expirationDate` and we'll stage an adjustment with the quantity inversed, -15 in this example, for that specific time:
+just provide an `expirationTime` and we'll stage an adjustment with the quantity inversed, -15 in this example, for that specific time:

 ```typescript
 const batchRequest = BatchAdjustmentCreationRequest = {